-Each digital facilitator is independently responsible for managing a group (“neighborhood”) of 25-35 youth participants.
+Each digital facilitator is independently responsible for managing a group (“neighborhood”) of 25–35 youth participants.
 Facilitators have access to support from The Experiment Digital staff team and are encouraged to connect with one another for additional support.
-Each facilitator may be paired with 1-2 digital peer mentors, alumni of the program who volunteer for the program and have their own responsibilities in supporting and mentoring program participants.
+Each facilitator may be paired with one-two digital peer mentors, alumni of the program who volunteer and have their own responsibilities in supporting and mentoring program participants.

 What does the time commitment look like?

 Digital facilitators can expect to spend 7–10 hours per week on responsibilities during their program commitment.
 While the time commitment can be flexible to accommodate other commitments such as work and school, facilitators should expect to complete responsibilities on most weekend days.
 Although many responsibilities can be completed asynchronously, there are times when facilitators will need to attend live activities such as webinars and calls with The Experiment Digital team during the week.
 Facilitators conduct hourlong dialogue calls with four smaller subgroups (“families”) every other weekend, which are scheduled by the facilitator according to their availability.
 On weeks when dialogues are not conducted, facilitators are responsible for facilitating breakout discussions after webinars delivered by The Experiment Digital staff and/or guest speakers.
 Facilitators should be prepared to monitor their neighborhoods daily and manage communications from multiple time zones.

 Do facilitators design curriculum?